 Data checking – Measures how quickly and accurately errors can be detected in data and are used to select candidates for clerical and data input jobs.

 Work sample – Involves a sample of the work that you will be expected to do.
 These types of tests can be very broad-ranging.
 They may involve exercises using a word processor or spreadsheet if the job is administrative, or they may include giving a presentation or in-tray exercises if the job is management or supervisory level.

 Concentration tests – Used to select personnel who need to work through items of information in a systematic way while making very few mistakes.

-For more on aptitude tests, see our dedicated article.
+For more on aptitude psychometric tests, see our dedicated article.

 After receiving candidates’ resumes, the organization will screen them against the job specification, discarding those where the qualifications or experience are judged to be insufficient.